Easy Soy Curl & Vegetable Stir-Fry is a healthy vegan meal packed with plant-based protein. A quick & delicious weeknight dinner. Kid-approved.

 Cornstarch or arrowroot starch will give the soy curls a crispy texture when sautéing.
 However, you can omit the cornstarch as desired.

-Use a large wok or skillet for cooking the soy curls.
+Use a large wok or skillet to cook the soy curls.
 You may have to cook them in batches to avoid overcrowding the pan, or they will steam instead of browning.

 Transfer the soy curls to a separate dish and cook the veggies until just tender.
 Add the sauce and soy curls to the skillet with the cooked veggies.